3DML-Wireless/SMART-Scheduler/ML-Challenge/README.md

 # Run ML models
 In ML_Challenge_Code/SAC_KNN, run main.py

+# Submission Guideline
+1. A trained-well ML model (like sac_checkpoint_SMART_64_64 in checkpoints).
+Please ensure it can be loaded successfully by infer.py before submission.
+2. A README doc to introduce your methodology design (e.g. algorithm or training tricks) in as much detail as possible.
+3. Compress your codes and README doc in a zip file and send it to qa4[at]rice.edu before Aug.
+9th 11:59 PM(CST).

 # Acknowledgement
 This challenge is supported by the ITU's AI for Good Initiative.